Denis-Source/socket_chat/README.md

     _session = AsyncSession(_engine, expire_on_commit=False)
 ```

-Given the postgresql is installed, a database is created and the `config.py` has `STORAGE_CLS = PostgreStorage`, the backend will attempt to connect to the local postgreSQL server with the provided credentioals.
+Given the postgresql is installed, a database is created and the `config.py` has `STORAGE_CLS = PostgreStorage`, the backend will attempt to connect to the local postgreSQL server with the provided credentials.
 ***

 ## Frontend